AZaitzeff/tools_for_dna_binding_proteins/README.md

 - Run the generated `blast` scripts
 - Run NN.py in code_for_models

-### CNN, LSTM, biLSTM
+### LSTM, biLSTM
- All of them assume that you have TensorFlow 2
+ Both of them assume that you have TensorFlow 2

 ### XGBoost
 You need the embedding by ESM in a datafame to run Xgboost.py.
 For the provided data sets the embeddings are found at TODO and needs to go in your data folder under the name `fb_embed.csv`.

+## Generating the species data
+Running the code in `make_data_for_species_test.py` will generate the species data sets for the paper.
+Combine the bac and euk training sets to get the combined data set.
+Use the test set correspnding to the species kingdom in this case.

 ## Generating the tables of the results
 The predictions of the models on the test sets used in the paper are in the results folder.

-Also included is see_results.ipynb.
-This jupyter notebook contains the code for the metrics in the paper and can output all the tables used in the paper.
+This jupyter notebook `see_results.ipynb` contains the code for the metrics in the paper and can output all the figures used in the paper.